Afonso Celso, Viscount of Ouro Preto: Career

 A member of the Liberal Party, Afonso Celso was elected senator by the province of Minas Gerais and took office on 26 April 1879.
 He also held the positions of Secretary of Police, Inspector of the Provincial Treasury and procurator of the Treasury.
 Having been provincial deputy in two terms and general deputy for Minas Gerais four times.

-Still in the Empire, the viscount of Ouro Preto, a covinced monarchist, embraced the abolitionist cause.
+Still in the Empire, the viscount of Ouro Preto, a convinced monarchist, embraced the abolitionist cause.
 As senator, he created a tax of 20 réis on the price of tram tickets, which provoked great agitation in Rio de Janeiro, known as the "Revolta do Vintém", in January 1880.

 He published, among other works, the squadron and the parliamentary opposition and Advent of the military dictatorship.
 He was awarded the Viscount's nobiliarchic title with greatness on 13 June 1888 by Isabel, Princess Imperial of Brazil, who was acting as regent.

 He was Minister of the Navy and of the Treasury and member of the Council of State.
 It presided over the last Council of Ministers of the Empire.
 Assis Figueiredo was arrested on 15 November 1889 at Campo de Santana Headquarters, on the day of the proclamation of the republic, with the whole ministry, and then exiled with the Brazilian Imperial Family.

 Later life

 He lived in exile until 1892, a year after the Emperor's death, when he was allowed to return and decided not to pursue a career in republican politics.

 At the beginning of the 20th century, after the proclamation of the republic, he was professor of Civil and Commercial Law at the Free School of Legal and Social Sciences of Rio de Janeiro.
 He was one of the most important politicians of the Second Reign of the Empire of Brazil and great friend of Emperor Pedro II.

-Afonso Celdo died in Petrópolis on 21 February 1912.
+The Viscount of Ouro Preto died in Petrópolis on 21 February 1912.